KH-ReFined/KH-ReFined/README.md

 ## Credits

 ### All Games
-- Televo for the icons used in Discord Rich Presence.
+- Televo for the icons used in Discord Rich Presence and the Executables.
 - Denhonator for his work on Soft Reset and Volume Mute.

 ### Kingdom Hearts 1